IntentSoftware/docs/articles/references/module_builder.md

 If you need to fetch meta-data from a modeler that is other than `Domain` or `Services`, you need to add it here with the appropriate name so that your template can reference it.
 See [below](#modeler).

 ### Type
-Template classes need a Type to represent meta-data in which then gets generated into a text file.
+Consider that a given Template uses some element (or list of elements) to generate content into a file.
+This element Type can be specified by creating a Type that can be described in C# (or other language) namespace and type names.
 See [below](#model-type) for more info.

 ## Template Settings